Welcome to the POST SCD Research Study

 Through collaboration with the San Francisco Office of the Chief Medical Examiner, we aim to better understand the causes of Sudden Cardiac Death (SCD) so we can prevent future cases

-POST SCD Team members presented their abstracts at the American Heart Association 2023 Scientific Sessions.
+POST SCD Team members presented their abstracts at the Heart Rhythm Society 2025 Scientific Sessions.

 Traditional Definitions of Sudden Cardiac Death have Limited Accuracy